fundacionjala/enforce-gradle-plugin/_docs/deployment.md

 User can upload all source code to organization, to do this you should execute to ***upload task*** without parameters.

 	$ gradle upload

+Once this command is executed shows you a warning message that say all files will be uploaded and you have to confirm.
+To avoid that shows  this message you can use parameter ***all*** with true value by default is false.

 ### Using files parameter